StevenBlack/vocab/million-dollar-words.md

 ### havelock
 A cloth covering for a cap which has a flap to protect the back of the neck from the sun—the kind of thing Lawrence of Arabia wore.
 Players on outdoor urban basketball courts wear havelocks today.
-Pronounced HAVE-LOK.

 ### hedonist
 A person addicted to things that give pleasure or happiness.
 A hedonist puts chocolate ice cream and hot fudge on a flourless chocolate cake, or spends class time sunbathing while attending the University of Miami.
-Pronounced HE-DUN-IST.

 ### hegemony